debreate/debreate/README.md

 ### [Installation](#table-of-contents)

 The source uses a generic Makefile for "building" (because I don't know how to use [GNU Autotools][gnu-autotools] or [CMake][cmake] very well).
 The source is not actually built, but the Makefile simply installs the scripts onto the system.

+## Generating the Makefile

+A 'setup.py' file is to generate the Makefile (this is not the same type of 'setup.py' that is used with [distutils][]).
+A python interpreter must be installed to run the script.
+From a terminal execute './setup.py' from the source root dirctory then follow the prompts.
+If you want to bypass prompting & use the default settings execute './setup.py defaults'.
+The Makefile will be generated in same directory.

+## Using the Makefile

-Just open a terminal in the root directory & type 'make install'.
+Open a terminal in the root directory & type 'make install'.
 To create a distribution package type 'make dist'.
 To uninstall type 'make uninstall'.
+For help & more options type 'make help'.

 If you have [debuild][pkg.devscripts] installed, you can run 'make debuild' from the command line to build the debian package (.deb).